-As fate would have it, his stay in California made him cross paths with his wife, Nancy A. Berry — they tied the knot in 1962, and their union birthed three children — Michel, Anna Maria, and Luisa.
-Not long after their marriage, Dick and Nancy made a trip to Europe, and this trip sparked their interest in wine.
-Upon returning to California, they headed north to Willamette Valley to establish their winery.
+As fate would have it, his stay in California made him cross paths with his future wife, Nancy A. Berry.
+They tied the knot in 1962 and together had three children — Michel, Anna Maria, and Luisa.
+Not long after their marriage, Dick and Nancy took a trip to Europe.
+This trip sparked their interest in wine.
+Upon returning to California, they headed north to Willamette Valley to establish their own winery.

 Driven by their passion for making Burgundy-style wines, Ponzi adopted Burgundian methods to make his wine.
 Things didn’t go as planned, and he learned the hard way that the fault wasn’t with the technique but the winemaker’s experience and application of the methods.

 Read: The History of Oregon Wine

 By the 1980s, following several trials and failures, Dick Ponzi came up with a unique winemaking technique that virtually every winery would later embrace in the Willamette Valley and across other parts of Oregon.
 His method involved using whole clusters or berries.

 He and his wife, Nancy, established Ponzi Vineyard in 1970.
 At the time, there were only four wineries in Oregon.
 They released their first vintage in 1974, making 100 cases of Pinot Noir in their first production.
 Ponzi was also among the first people to plant Pinot Gris in commercial quantities in Oregon; he released his first Pinot Gris bottling in 1984.